blksmth1725/arrowVerse/README.md

 `11-a`.
 Refactoring: This stage consisted of revising my code && and restructuring my folders.
 Created a Utils folder which contains helper.js && theme.js.
 Helpers.js is a file which contains functions that help optimized code recieved from API.
 Theme.js acts as a constants to be used in chakraUI styling.

 `11-b`.
 Refactoring: This stage consisted of revising my code && and restructuring my folders.
-Created Api folder which contains files that help with setting constants and axios fecthing functions for API calls
+Created Api folder which contains files that help with setting constants and axios fecthing functions for API calls.

+`12`.
+Created EpisodePage.js which displays all avaianle show episodes (from: https://api.tvmaze.com/shows/{id}/episodes )

+`13`.
+Styled EpisodeCard component.

+## Technologies used

+\* Javascript